abejaranog/aws-devops-guide/Policies/SSM.md

 You can connect to EC2 instances on inventory using SSM-Agent and ssm-start session command.
 Is useful beacause all logins has a log register on SSM Console and you can view who log in to some EC2 instance.

+## Compliance
+You can use Compliance, a capability of AWS Systems Manager, to scan your fleet of managed nodes for patch compliance and configuration inconsistencies.
+You can collect and aggregate data from multiple AWS accounts and Regions, and then drill down into specific resources that aren’t compliant.
+By default, Compliance displays current compliance data about patching in Patch Manager and associations in State Manager.
 ---------------
 [Go Home](../README.md)